Oversleeping: How Much Rest is Too Much?

 When hypersomnolence is a side effect of another cause, it is classified as a secondary condition.
 These include:

 - Hypersomnia due to a medical condition: This category refers to daytime sleepiness related to other disorders.
 Examples include Parkinson’s disease, post-traumatic stress, endocrine disorders, dementia, or restless leg syndrome.
 It excludes OSA and circadian rhythm disorders, which are separate diagnoses.

 - Hypersomnia associated with a psychiatric condition: Several mental health disorders may trigger excessive sleepiness.
 They can also be associated with increased time spent in bed.
 Depression, bipolar disorder, seasonal affective disorder, and others fall into this category.

-- Hypersomnia due to a medication or substance: Certain drugs and psychoactive substances affect sleep cycles.
+- Hypersomnia due to a medication or substance: Certain substances affect sleep cycles.
 This, in turn, can make sleep feel less restorative, causing people to sleep longer.

 - Insufficient sleep syndrome: This refers to tiredness caused by getting too little rest.
 It improves with getting an adequate amount of sleep, ruling out other diagnoses.